- Texts and versions

 Whether Hebrew and Aramaic prototypes for all the 12 testaments of the patriarchs existed is difficult to ascertain.
 The present book was originally written in Greek.
 In it each of the sons of Jacob before his death gives moral advice to his descendants, based upon his own experience.
 All the testaments, with the exception of Gad, also contain apocalyptic predictions.

 Between the Testaments of the Twelve Patriarchs and the Dead Sea sect there is a historical and ideological connection.
 The sources of the book were found among the scrolls, the source of the “Testament of Levi” is quoted in a sectarian writing (the Damascus Document), a dualistic outlook is common to the book and the sect, and the devil is named Belial in both.
 There are, however, important differences: in regard to the nature of the dualism between good and evil, there is in the Testaments the concept of the good and bad inclination, known from rabbinical literature, which does not exist in the scrolls; though the sect believed in an afterlife of souls, the Testaments reflect the belief in the resurrection of the body; there are no traces of the doctrine of predestination in the testaments, a doctrine that is so important for the sect.
-Only the “Testament of Asher” preaches, as did the Dead Sea sect, hatred against sinners; the other testaments stress, as does rabbinic literature and especially Jesus, the precept of love for God and neighbour.
+Only the “Testament of Asher” preaches, as did the Dead Sea sect, hatred against sinners; the other testaments stress, as does rabbinic literature and especially Jesus, the precept of love for God and neighbor.
 Thus, it is probable that the testaments of the patriarchs were composed in circles in which doctrines of the Dead Sea sect were mitigated and combined with some rabbinic doctrines.
 A similar humanistic position, founded both on doctrines of the Dead Sea sect and of the Pharisees, is typical of Jesus’ message, and there are important parallels between his message and the Testaments of the Twelve Patriarchs.